cph-cachet/carp.sensing-flutter/carp_firebase_backend/README.md

 ## Using `carp_firebase_backend`

-First you should register the register a `FirebaseStorageDataManager` in the `DataManagerRegistry`.
+First you should register a `FirebaseStorageDataManager` in the `DataManagerRegistry`.

 ````dart
 DataManagerRegistry.register(DataEndPointType.FIREBASE, new FirebaseStorageDataManager());
 ````

 Then, you create a new `FirebaseStorageDataEndPoint` and add it as your `Study` data endpoint.
-`FirebaseStorageDataEndPoint` contians all the configuration needed to contract you GFS endpoint, as illustrated below.
+`FirebaseStorageDataEndPoint` contains all the configuration needed to contact you GFS endpoint, as illustrated below.
 All of these configuration keys can be found in the _Projects Settings_ in the Firebase Console.
  Remember to register your app in Firebase, as described above.